Timeline - Major earthquakes in Turkey

 December 20, 1942 - About 1,100 people are killed and 5,000 buildings are destroyed or damaged in the Erbaa-Niksar area by a quake measuring 7.3.

-November 26, 1943 - About 75 percent of houses are destroyed or damaged in the Ladik-Vezirkopru area and nearly 4,000 people are killed in a quake measuring 7.6.
+November 26, 1943 - About 75 percent of houses are destroyed or damaged in the Ladik-Vezirkopru area and nearly 4,000 people die in a quake measuring 7.6.

-February 1, 1944 - 2,790 people are killed and 50,000 houses destroyed or heavily damaged in the North Anatolian Fault Zone from Bolu through Gerede to Kursunlu in an earthquake of 7.4 magnitude.
+February 1, 1944 - 2,790 people are killed and 50,000 houses destroyed or heavily damaged in the North Anatolian Fault Zone from Bolu through Gerede to Kursunlu in am earthquake of 7.4 magnitude.

 May 31, 1946 - A 5.9 quake hits Ustrukan, killing 1,300.